 The Phoenix Real Estate Market

-Prices are expected to go up, even if only for inflation, but if your income isn’t increasing at the same rate, it will be difficult to keep up with the cost of purchasing a new home.
-The Phoenix market also has relatively low inventory numbers, hovering around 20,000 available homes throughout the past year.
-“Our persistently low inventory numbers have led to an appreciation rate greater than the rise in wages,” Tom Ruff stated in the ARMLS report.
-“This leads me to my biggest concern in our market affordability.”
+The housing market is currently in solid standing, and if your income isn’t increasing at the same rate, it will be difficult to keep up with the cost of purchasing a new home.
+With a 13.4 percent decrease in available homes, as reported by ARMLS, the Phoenix market has relatively low inventory numbers.
+These low inventory numbers have led to an appreciation rate greater than the rise in wages, which is one of the biggest concerns in market affordability.

-This is an important piece of information: Affordability is becoming a real issue in the Phoenix area.
-In the ARMLS report, data provided by the National Association of Home Builders (NAHB) shows that homes in Phoenix no longer fall in the range of 60-75 percent of the local median income.
-Home prices are rising faster than the rate of income growth, which means many people in the Phoenix area cannot get as much house for their money.
+Additionally, affordability is becoming a real issue in the Phoenix area.
+Home prices are rising faster than income growth, meaning many people in the Phoenix area cannot get as much for their money.
 This is one of several reasons to consider building a new home instead of purchasing from the existing housing stock.

 To Buy or to Build?

-When searching for a new home, many people assume that buying an existing house is more affordable than building a new one.
-While this is certainly sometimes true, it’s not always the case.
-Just looking at the median listing price of $290,000 compared to Adair Homes’ base pricing, which starts at $141,999 for a three-bedroom, two-bathroom home, it’s easy to see that building new can be comparable to, if not more affordable than, buying an existing home.
+Many people searching for a new home assume that buying an existing house is more affordable than building a new one.
+Although this is sometimes true, it’s not always the case.
+When comparing the median Phoenix listing price of $400,000 with Adair Homes’ base pricing —oftentimes you’ll find that building new can be comparable to, if not more affordable than, buying an existing home.

-If you’re still not convinced, let’s take a look at two similar home scenarios in Phoenix.
+If you’re still not convinced, let’s take a look at two scenarios in Phoenix.

 In the same neighborhood, you can find a similarly sized lot for $85,000 or a smaller site for as low as $48,500.
-Adair Homes’ Meridian floorplan starts at $190,999 for a four-bedroom, two-bathroom home that’s 1,950 square feet.
-Even when you factor in the cost of site development, it’s easy to see how building a new home can be more cost-effective than buying an existing one.
+Adair Homes’ Meridian floor plan in Arizona ranges from from $250,000-$270,000 for a four-bedroom, two-bathroom home that’s 1,950 square feet.
+Even when you factor in the cost of site development, you can see how building new can serve as the better option than buying an older home.
 You might even be able to build a bigger home for the same budget.

 Pros and Cons of Buying an Existing Home in Phoenix

-Buying an existing home is a familiar process for many people.
+Buying an existing home is a familiar process.
 Even if you have never done it before, you know people who have.
-It’s easy to gather information about the process, get tips from friends and family, and get referrals for Realtors and mortgage brokers.
+It’s easy to gather information about the process, get tips from friends and family, and obtain referrals for realtors and mortgage brokers.
 This isn’t always the case when you’re building a new home because it’s likely that fewer people you know have done it.